FatmaAlaa28/AI-Based-Exam-Proctoring-System/README.md

 - Monitoring: During an exam, the desktop application sends real-time cheating detection data to the admin side.
 - Review Reports: View and analyze cheating reports, including timestamps, confidence scores, and violation types.

-## Contributing
-Contributions are welcome!
-To contribute:

-(1) Fork the repository.

-(2) Create a new branch:

-      git checkout -b feature/your-feature

-(3) Make your changes and commit:

-      git commit -m "Add your feature"

-(4) Push to the branch:

-      git push origin feature/your-feature

-(5) Open a pull request.

 # License
 This project is licensed under the MIT License.
 See the [License](/LICENSE) file for details.
 # Contact